(Log) Chiral de Rham complex and $A_n$-singular surfaces: Local coordinates

 \subsection{Local coordinates on surface}

 \begin{definition} A \textit{local coordinate} on $\sA_N$ is a formally \'{e}tale morphism of log schemes $D^2\to\sA_N$. \end{definition}

-Referring to \cite{ogus2018lectures}, log smoothness and usual smoothness are equivalent outside the singularities of the base scheme.
-So the definition of local coordinates at smooth (in usual sense) points coincides with the above one.
-We provide a basic local coordinate at the singularity.
+According to \cite{ogus2018lectures}-3.1.6, log smoothness and usual smoothness are equivalent outside the singularities of the base scheme.
+Thus the usual notion of local coordinates agrees with the above one in log pattern.
+We now provide a basic local coordinate at the singularity.
 Consider the morphism of log rings

 which induces a morphism of log schemes $\phi:D^2\to\sA_N$.
-The image of $|\ul\phi|$ is the origin of $|\ul\sA_N|$, and we hope to show that $\phi$ gives rise to a local coordinate at the singularity.
-Diagram (\ref{coor}) decomposes into
+The image of $|\ul\phi|$ is the origin of $|\ul\sA_N|$.
+We claim that $\phi$ defines a local coordinate at the singularity.
+Diagram (\ref{coor}) can be decomposed into